stela2502/ImageSmith/README.md

 **Deploy:**

 The deployment part is a little more complicated as it will also create a lua module to integrate with COSMOS software management system.
-In theory you only need to specifiy the path to the module's software directory.
-And adjust the DEPLOY_DIR, MODULE_FILE and SERVER_DIR variables in the ``Makefile`` to your needs.
+In theory you only need to specifiy the path to the module's software directory - adjust the DEPLOY_DIR, MODULE_FILE and SERVER_DIR variables in the ``Makefile``.

 ### `ImageSmith.def`